Sitting after Hip Replacement (Hip TEP) - How's it going?

 Ergonomic office chair (rotatable, height-adjustable, lumbar support)

-Advantages: Height-adjustable (Important: hip higher than knee), armrests facilitate standing up, good back support for long sitting periods.
+Advantages: Height-adjustable (Important: Hip higher than knee), armrests facilitate standing up, good back support for long sitting periods.

 Dining chair (standard, without cushioning or with low seat height)

-Advantages: Often stable seating surface, simple handling.
+Advantages: Often stable seat surface, easy to handle.

 Recliner / chair with deep seat